 I only wear them if the sun is too hot or if the weather is too cold.
 “Rashies” is also a good protection during jellyfish season.

 THIS IS A MUST!
 Make sure to apply your sunblock to keep your skin protected from UV light, re-apply too at least every two hours.
-A healthy skin is a healthy life.
+Healthy skin is a healthy life.

 4. Board shorts

 My favorite shorts!
 Because it’s so comfortable to wear and it’s easy to dry.

 Your eyes are one of the vital parts of your body, without it, you won’t have a chance to see the world.
 It could give you the best experience you’ll ever have so in return keep it healthy.
 If you’re out of the water and the sun is burning, always wear eye protection.
 Protect it at all costs.

 If you don’t want your face to get dark totally, you could wear a cap in or out of the water.
 If you’re afraid to lose your favorite cap, you can get a special cap designed for surfing.